 Lake Water Quality Data

 The Minnesota Department of Natural Resources Lake Water Quality Data Summary for lakes in Polk County indicates that lakes are categorized by trophic status.
 Trophic status is the level of growth or productivity of a lake as measured by phosphorus content, algae abundance, and depth of light penetration.
 Eutrophic lakes are defined as nutrient rich lakes, usually shallow, “green” and with limited oxygen in the bottom layer of water.
 Mesotrophic lakes are defined as midway in nutrient levels between the eutrophic and oligotrophic lakes.
 Oligotrophic lakes are relatively nutrient poor, clear and deep with bottom waters high in dissolved oxygen.
 No lakes in Polk County are considered oligotrophic.
-The Minnesota Department of Natural Resources Lakefinder Website offers information on 60 lakes in Polk County.
+The Minnesota Department of Natural Resources Lakefinder website offers information on 60 lakes in Polk County.
 Lake information, maps, water levels, water quality, topography and more can be found at: www.dnr.state.mn.us/lakefind/index.html .

 MN DNR Lake Water Quality